zhouhelena/ci-demo/README.md

 # CI Demo

 Time to publish.
 Fork this repo to get started.
+Then, go to the `Actions` tab on your repo and enable Github Actions.

 ## Installation

 Make sure you have [Node and NPM installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-installer-to-install-nodejs-and-npm).

-## Setup

-Make yourself a [Github Personal Access token](https://github.com/settings/tokens/new) and save it.
-This token needs the `write:packages` permission.
-We'll use this to pull down our NPM package after we publish it.

-Then, go to the `Actions` tab on your repo and enable Github Actions.

 ## Demo Time